pivotal-gordon-krull/earlgrey-bootcamp/README.md

 ##### Objective:
 Add a test that selects a Pivot from the table view, and makes sure their job title and projects leading value is displayed in the detail view.

+## Task #2: Adding accessibility labels

+##### Useful material and links:

+- [EarlGrey Tests - Source code examples] (https://github.com/google/EarlGrey/tree/master/Tests/FunctionalTests/Sources)

+##### Objective:
+1. Add an accessibility label to the table view that contains the ETT Pivots
+2. Add an accessibility label to the text entry field in the details view
+3. Use your newly created accessibility labels to write a new test, one that loops through the the rows and taps on each and then enters some text into the detail view's text field.

+##### Description:

+In order to complete this task you will need to figure out where in the source code to add your accessibility labels.
+Hint: A good starting point is to look where other screen elements are being styled/initialized

+Once you have added accessibility labels you can confirm your additions by using the accessibility inspector.
+Use some new EarlGrey functions in order to select specific rows in the table view, and to enter text into your text field.

 ## Task #3: Stubbing network requests

 ##### Useful material and links: